Fate/Extra

 Fate/Extra (stylized as Fate/EXTRA) is a dungeon crawler role-playing game developed by Type-Moon and Imageepoch and published by Marvelous Entertainment for the PlayStation Portable.
 The game takes place in a parallel universe to the visual novel Fate/stay night.
 It was released in Japan on July 22, 2010.
 Aksys Games localized the game for North America and released it on November 21, 2011.
 Three editions of the game were released in North America: a Limited Edition, a retail standard edition, and a PlayStation Network downloadable version.
-On January 19, 2012, Ghostlight announced their plans to release the game in PAL territories.
+On May 4, 2012, Ghostlight released the game in PAL territories.

 Fate/Extra was followed by a companion game, Fate/Extra CCC.
 Instead of being a direct sequel, CCC is described as an alternate route of the Extra storyline's development.
 The opening movie of CCC was directed by Akiyuki Shinbo and produced by Shaft.

 The game was followed by Fate/Extella in 2016.
 An anime adaptation of the first game was produced by Shaft and aired on Tokyo MX and affiliate stations from January 28 to July 29, 2018.

-As of 2020, a remake, Fate/Extra Record, is being developed by Type-Moon Studio BB and will be released on "Current Generation" consoles at an unspecified date.
+As of 2020, a remake, Fate/Extra Record, is being developed by Type-Moon Studio BB.
+Initially set to release in 2025 for PlayStation 4, PlayStation 5, Nintendo Switch, and PC, it was later pushed back to Q2 2026.